-Boeing to suspend production at Washington facilities
+Boeing to suspend production at Washington facilities amid coronavirus emergency

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

-Boeing shares were trading 8 percent higher after being temporarily halted on the news.
+Boeing shares were trading higher after being temporarily halted on the news.